 In 2011 I enrolled in graduate school in social psychology at New York University under the mentorship of professors Yaacov Trope and Jay Van Bavel.
 My research focused on two important behaviors.
 The first, social comparison, is the act of learning about oneself in relation to others.
 The second, moral evaluation, consists in deciding whether others’ behavior is right or wrong.
 My PhD dissertation explored the different attributes people can learn about themselves in comparison to similar versus dissimilar others.

 Currently, I am working as a postdoctoral researcher at Yale University with professor Molly Crockett.
 My research focuses on the impact of social context on judgment and behavior, particularly in the moral domain.
 This has led me to study human behavior in various populations—including in France and the United States, among young children, and even attendees of so-called “transformational festivals” such as the Burning Man festival in central Nevada.

 In an effort to do my part to counteract growing polarization in America, this year I teamed up with the nonprofit organization “More in Common” to use insights from social science to better understand the roots of political division.
 Our research report shows how “core beliefs”—the basic ways people have of interpreting the world—drive polarization, and highlights possible areas of common ground.

 In the coming years I hope to continue using the tools of social science to improve society.
-The more we learn about ourselves, the better we can make the world.
+The better we understand ourselves, the better we can make the world.